mila-iqia/blocks/docs/create_your_own_brick.rst

 * :meth:`.Brick.__init__`: you should pass by argument the attributes of your brick.
-It is also in this method that you should create the potential "children bricks" that belongs to your brick (in that case, you have to put the children bricks into ``self.children``.
+It is also in this method that you should create the potential "children bricks" that belongs to your brick (in that case, you have to put the children bricks into ``self.children``).
 The initialiazation of the attributes can be lazy as described later in the tutorial.
 * :meth:`you_decide_which_name`: you need to implement a method that actually implements the operation of the brick, taking as arguments the inputs of the brick and returning its outputs.
 It can have any name and for simple bricks is often named ``apply``.
 You should decorate it with the :func:`.application` decorator, as explained in the next section.
+If you design a recurrent brick, you should instead decorate it with the :func:`.recurrent` decorator as explained in the :doc:`tutorial about rnns</rnn>`.
-* :meth:`.Brick._allocate`: you should implement this method if your brick needs to allocate its parameters.
+* :meth:`.Brick._allocate`: you should implement this method to allocate the shared variables (often representing parameters) of the brick.
+In blocks, by convention, the built-in bricks allocate their shared variables with nan values and we recommand you to do the same.
-* :meth:`.Brick._initialize`: you should implement this method if you need to initialize parameters of your brick.
+* :meth:`.Brick._initialize`: you should implement this method to initialize the shared variables of your brick.
+This method is called after the allocation.
 * :meth:`.Brick._push_allocation_config`: you should consider overwriting
   this method if you want to allocate the children bricks in a specific way.
 * :meth:`.Brick._push_initialization_config`: you should consider